Showing posts with label Terry Pratchett. Show all posts

 Words: 67K

 I also did this as a buddy-read with Dave.
-He had a lot of other stuff going on at the time, so there wasn’t a lot of back and forth on the book as we read along.
 I’ll be linking to his review after the star rating and before the synopsis.

 I enjoyed this on a completely different level from the previous two books.
 Granny Weatherwax (the main character despite this being about the little girl Esk) isn’t silly and stupid but she’s also not some omniscient Paragon of Everything.
 Pratchett is definitely poking fun at the genders (male and female) and Granny isn’t a bra burning feminazi.
 She’s crotchety, gets things mixed up, makes bad decisions but ultimately has the good of Esk in mind.
 She’s a wonderful character in fact.
 I loved reading about her.
 It is almost scary to me how 16 years of life experience can make that kind of change in me.
 I still like Rincewind and the complete chaos that he is, but I now appreciate Granny much more than I could have back then.
 That’s good.
 We should change as we mature and get older.